StatisticalPopulationGenomics-2ndEd/PopGenMice_Chapter/fig4/README.md

 python vcfAllSiteParser.py GER.8.autosomes.g.vcf.gz GER.8
 ```

-As a negative mask, the `RepeatMasker` resuluts from the reference `GRCm39` as indicated in the directory
+As a negative mask for each chromosome, the `RepeatMasker` resuluts from the reference `GRCm39` as indicated in the directory `fig1` was used

 msmc2 was run with the following settings for each individual: